Gertobin11/the_vinyl_hub/README.md

 so after checking the bootstrap 5 documentation I found this snippet `Options can be passed via data attributes or JavaScript.
 For data attributes, append the option name to data-bs-, as in data-bs-animation="".` they were `True` by default so I changed data-bs-autohide to `False` and the messages started to appear.
 * I had a big issue with my line item order , in fixing it I managed to mess up my discount context processor
 * To fix this I had to rework the discount to a straight 15% for registered users.
 This is something that will be adjusted in later releases.
+* Have an issue on deployment to heroku where my media files in certain folders are not loading
+*  I solved this my altering te jinja templates
+* Issue where the profile form is not saving the media for user profiles , but is when adding manually through the admin

 ## Credits